amsheth/Image_to_COE/README.md

 * *Warning (10230): Verilog HDL assignment warning at <image_name>_example.sv(12): truncated value with size 32 to match size of target (11)*
 Also don't worry about it.
+* *The .blank is meant to be filled by the vde we get from vga controller. *

 <!-- * *Error (127001): Can't find Memory Initialization File or Hexadecimal (Intel-Format) File ./<image_name>/<image_name>.mif for ROM instance ALTSYNCRAM*
 The comment on <image_name>_rom.sv (7) is a compiler directive to initialize the inferred M9K memory with the contents in a given .mif file.
 This error message means it couldn't find the generated .mif file.
 There are a few things you can do here:
 	* Option 1 (recommended): Make sure the generated folder is in the same place as the .qpf (quartus project) file.
 The specified path in the generated rom assumes this.